Docs

 Incremental Replication

-statement requires a unique index on some field in the sink collection.
+The incremental mode for MongoDB as sink database uses the $merge statement to update the documents in the sink collection.
+The $merge statement requires a unique index on some field in the sink collection.
 If the sink collection does not have a unique index, ReplicaDB will throw an exception.

-stage is supported since MongoDB 4.2 and later.
+Note that the $merge stage is supported since MongoDB 4.2 and later.

-with a timestamp field greater than or equal to the current time, you could use the following configuration:
+For example, to replicate all documents in the source_collection with a timestamp field greater than or equal to the current time, you could use the following configuration:

 Using source.query